noursaadallah/EHR/README.md

 The steps that were ran are as follows:

-1. run the command `docker-compose up`.
+1. Run the command `docker-compose up`.
 Which will instanciate nodes according to the configuration in `fixtures/docker-compose.yaml`.
 If you run `docker ps` you will see two peers, one orderer and one CA containers running.
 To check the different roles you can see the [official documentation](http://hyperledger-fabric.readthedocs.io/en/release-1.1/arch-deep-dive.html#client).
 And to see in more detail how to create a network you can see [Building your first network](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html)
 2. Initialise a client that can communicate to the nodes of the network.
 The corresponding configuration file is `config.yaml` and the corresponding initialisation code is in `blockchain/setup.go`.
 3. Download and flatten all the dependencies (`Gopks.toml`), then build the app.